Other supervisor(s):

 Rights and Governance Cluster

-Media Representation of the Basque Country After the End of Armed Conflict in the Spanish and Basque Press
+Media Representation of the Basque Country in the Spanish Press After the End of Armed Conflict

 The Basque Country is a region straddling the Spanish-French border.
 While the northern area belongs to France, the vast majority of Basque people live south of the border, in Spain.
-The Basques are considered a national minority and the political movement aiming to establish a nation of their own stretches all the way back into the 19th century.
+The Basques are considered a national minority.

-Under the Spanish military dictatorship of Francisco Franco (1939-1975), Basque nationalists (along with other national and linguistic minorities, as well as political dissidents) were the targets of repression.
+Under the Spanish military dictatorship of Francisco Franco (1939-1975), Basque nationalists (along with other national and linguistic minorities, as well as political dissidents across Spain) were the targets of repression.
 In the Basque region armed organisation ETA was born.
-ETA operated for some five decades and would become what many consider a terrorist organisation, using violent tactics to reach their goal of an independent Basque state.
+ETA operated for some five decades using political violence to target soldiers and police officers; and later politicians, as well as businessmen.
 On the other hand, right-wing paramilitaries and state-sponsored death squads would target Basque nationalist militants.
 The result was a total death toll of over 1,000.

 ETA announced the end of its activity in 2011.

-From this point onwards, the news frame employed by media outlets was dependent on the place of publishing: Basque media began interviewing leaders of the former illegal political wing of ETA; while newspapers based in Madrid made attempts at helping put a stop to the legalisation of proscribed organisations on the Basque nationalist left.
+From this point onwards, the way in which newspapers covered the conflict depended on the place of publishing: Basque media began interviewing leaders of the former illegal political wing of ETA; while newspapers based in Madrid made attempts at helping put a stop to the legalisation of proscribed organisations on the Basque nationalist left.

 In 2018, ETA would disband completely.